DEC(LOCAL) - COMPENSATION AND BENEFITS: LEAVES AND ABSENCES

 - The employee is absent more than three consecutive workdays because of personal illness or illness in the immediate family;

-- The employee requests FMLA leave for the employee's serious health condition or that of a spouse, parent, or child; or
+- The employee requests FMLA leave for the employee's serious health condition; a serious health condition of the employee's spouse, parent, or child; or for military caregiver leave.

 In each case, medical certification shall be made by a health-care provider as defined by the FMLA.
 [See DECA(LEGAL)]